aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/aptos_governance.md

 ## Function `create_proposal_v2_impl`

-Create a single-step or multi-step proposal with the backing <code>stake_pool</code>.
-@param execution_hash Required.
+Create a single&#45;step or multi&#45;step proposal with the backing <code>stake_pool</code>.<br/> @param execution_hash Required.
 This is the hash of the resolution script.
-When the proposal is resolved, only the exact script with matching hash can be successfully executed.
-Return proposal_id when a proposal is successfully created.
+When the proposal is resolved,<br/> only the exact script with matching hash can be successfully executed.<br/> Return proposal_id when a proposal is successfully created.

 <pre><code>public fun create_proposal_v2_impl(proposer: &amp;signer, stake_pool: address, execution_hash: vector&lt;u8&gt;, metadata_location: vector&lt;u8&gt;, metadata_hash: vector&lt;u8&gt;, is_multi_step_proposal: bool): u64<br/></code></pre>